 Similarly, podcasts have seen a sharp rise in popularity.
 51% of the US population over the age of 12 has listened to a podcast.
 While B2B has been slow to pick up on this trend, this will change in 2020.

 “B2B podcasting today is where content marketing was a decade ago,” says Joshua Nite, Senior Content Marketing Manager at TopRank Marketing.
 “It’s emerging as a marketing discipline.
-People are starting to get sophisticated about deploying and measuring podcasts.
-We’re seeing new tools to make it easier to launch, promote, and monetize.
+As a result, people are starting to get sophisticated about deploying and measuring podcasts.
+Consequently, we’re seeing new tools to make it easier to launch, promote, and monetize.
 And despite the thousands of hours of audio out there already, there’s no sign that the market is satiated.”

 And, perhaps surprising to some, email marketing is not dead.
 In fact, the average open rate has generally been increasing year-to-year over the past decade.